datenguide/datenguide-blog/README.md

 # Datenguide Blog

+This repository is deprecated, the Datenguide Blog is now part of our main website, see github.com/datenguide/datenguide

 [![Build Status](https://travis-ci.com/datenguide/datenguide-blog.svg?branch=master)](https://travis-ci.com/datenguide/datenguide-blog)

 This repository contains the source code for the [datengui.de blog](http://blog.datengui.de).
 For general information about the Datenguide project, see the main [Datenguide repository](http://github.com/datenguide/datenguide).